-The Cleveland CPC also includes a representative of each of the following three police associations: The Black Shield, Fraternal Order of Police (FOP), and the Cleveland Police Patrolmen’s Association (CPPA).
+CPC Commissioners consist of individuals that represent the diversity of Cleveland and a representative from each of the following police associations: The Black Shield, Fraternal Order of Police (FOP), and The Cleveland Police Patrolmen’s Association (CPPA).

 The Commission’s Work

 The CPC works to empower the community’s voice in the reform process.
 We work with the community to develop reports and recommendations on ways police policies can better reflect community values.
 Better policies will help ensure policing in Cleveland is safe, effective, and that people’s civil rights are upheld.

 Have Your Voice Heard in the Reform Process

 Community involvement is key to the success of our city.
 Insights from all residents on how to improve police policies will help ensure positive, long-term reform.
 Join us as we work to ensure that all community members are heard during the reform process.